 Monetary gifts to a couple getting married or registering themselves in a civil partnership are entitled to Inheritance Tax exemption, up to a certain amount.

 Bill and Maureen asked for our advice on Inheritance Tax Planning.
-Maureen's mother had died earlier that year and Maureen inherited £250,000.
+Maureen's mother had died the previous year and Maureen inherited £250,000.
 We were able to draft documentation for her resulting in an eventual tax saving on her death of £100,000.